chicuongwg/SmartAqua/README.md

 ## Features

-- Real-time Sensor Monitoring: Tracks water quality parameters such as temperature, TDS, turbulent.
+- Real-time Sensor Monitoring: Tracks water quality parameters such as temperature, TDS, and turbulent.

-- AI Recommendation Model: Provides suggestions based on sensor readings (e.g., water change alerts).
+- AI Recommendation Model (using KNN classifier): Provide fish species that could adapt to the current state of the tank.

 - Automated Feeding System: Schedules and executes feeding times based on fish species and dietary needs.

 - Remote Control via Mobile App: Allows users to control the filtration and feeding system remotely.

-## Protocols Used:
+### Protocols Used:

-- MQTT: For controlling devices (e.g., feeding and filtration control).
+- MQTT: For controlling devices (e.g., feeding control).

-## Functional Flow
+### Functional Flow

 1. Read sensor data from aquarium.